 That does not mean that all is lost if your goal is to be awarded the home in your divorce, despite your spouse owning a joint interest in the piece of separate property.
-The reason for this is that you and your spouse will have an opportunity in mediation to be able to hash out an agreement on your own.
-While the judge cannot separate your spouse from their ownership interest, you all can agree to a buy out of whatever their equity stake is in the home.
+The reason for this is that you and your spouse will have an opportunity in mediation to hash out an agreement on your own.
+While the judge cannot separate your spouse from their ownership interest, you all can agree to a buy-out of whatever their equity stake is in the home.
 Cash or a simple exchange of other property in your community estate would make sense in this scenario.

 What if you can't agree in mediation as to what to do with the house?

-However, if you find yourself in a situation where you are staring down the abyss of a divorce trial, then you need to know what a judge can do with your joint ownership interest in a home that is your and your spouse's separate property.
+However, if you find yourself in a situation where you are staring down the abyss of a divorce trial, you need to know what a judge can do with your joint ownership interest in a home that is your and your spouse's separate property.

 The other option for the judge to consider is whether or not the property can be divided into two at the request of either party.
-I would imagine that this could work if you owned a tract of land that could be divided up where you and your spouse could be awarded a share of that land after the divorce.
+I would imagine that this could work if you owned a tract of land divided up where you and your spouse could be awarded a share of that land after the divorce.

-On the other hand, I don’t imagine that many of you reading this blog are in a position where you would be concerned with this type of situation.
-I imagine, that like most of us, any of you reading this blog post own a house in the suburbs or in a city/town that is not able to be divided up like this.
-You can’t take a chainsaw and cut a house in two like you can divide a parcel of land in two.
+On the other hand, I don't imagine many of you reading this blog are in a position where you would be concerned with this type of situation.
+I guess, that like most of us any of you reading this blog post own a house in the suburbs or in a city/town that is not able to be divided up like this.
+You can't take a chainsaw and cut a house in two like you can divide a parcel of land in two.
 So what, then, is a judge to do in a situation where the house needs to be divided up?